Banno/polymer-rename/README.md

 significantly decreases both the final compression as well as the type checking ability of the compiler.

 This project offers an alternative approach.
-Prior to compilation with Closure-compiler, the Polymer template html is parsed any data binding expressions are extracted.
+Prior to compilation with Closure-compiler, the Polymer template html is parsed and any data binding expressions are extracted.
 These extracted expressions are then output in an alternative form as javascript.
 This extracted javascript is never intended to be actually executed, but it is provided to Closure-compiler during compilation.
 The compiler can then safely rename references and thus the need to export or quote properties used in data-binding is eliminated.
 In addition, considerable type checking is enabled for data-binding